wsdl2phpgenerator/wsdl2phpgenerator/README.md

 If enabled, type hints will not be generated for method parameters.

+#### `constructorParamsIncludeNullable`

+If enabled, constructors will include parameters for nullable field values.

 #### `proxy`

 Specify a proxy to use when accessing the WSDL and other external ressources.
 This option should be used instead of [the proxy options support by the PHP `SoapClient`] (http://php.net/manual/en/soapclient.soapclient.php) as wsdl2phpgenerator uses more than the SOAP client to extract information.